 Understanding how breast cancer occurrence and mortality relate to drinking alcohol, focusing on “light” drinking.

-Breast cancer accounts for about 12% of global cancer occurrences and about 6% of cancer mortality.
-Cancers are complicated and are caused by multiple factors, most of which cannot be controlled.
-If drinking alcohol is a risk factor for breast cancer, people can use that information to decide if they want to change their alcohol consumption as a lifestyle modification to lower their breast cancer risk.
+Breast cancer has many causes, most of which cannot be controlled.
+Drinking alcohol is a risk factor for breast cancer, people can use that information to decide if they want to change their alcohol consumption as a lifestyle modification to lower their breast cancer risk.